 To produce smoke, make sure the tray is clean and near to the heating element.
 Opening the vent will produce more smoke.

-Wood chips with limited moisture is also another reason for no smoke.
+Wood chips with limited moisture are also another reason for no smoke.
 Try purchasing wood chips with measurable moisture for working effectively.

 Aluminum foil speeds up the cooking time, lessens cleaning time, and gives you the perfect juicy meat.
 There are maybe a few health concerns regarding using foil, but they are not a significant threat to your health as long as you do not use foil in every smoke.